maxFleming05/maxFleming05/README.md

 ## Hi there 👋

+My name is Max, and I am a 19 year old data scientist who also loves creating visual projects using Processing and P5JS.

 <!--
 **maxFleming05/maxFleming05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.